-- continuously reviewing and improving our systems and practices to protect children and young people from abuse; and
+- continuously reviewing and improving our systems and practices to protect children and young people from abuse

 - providing children and young people with the knowledge and skills to understand and maintain their own personal safety.

-- listening to concerns about the safety of children, and suggestions to improve the child safety processes in place; and
+- listening to concerns about the safety of children, and suggestions to improve the child safety processes in place

-- ensuring that every person involved in within the College understands the important and specific role they play individually and collectively to ensure that the wellbeing and safety of all children and young people is at the forefront of all they do and every decision they make.
+- ensuring that every person involved with the College understands the important and specific role they play individually and collectively to ensure that the wellbeing and safety of all children and young people is at the forefront of all they do and every decision they make.

-For more information about EREA's commitment to the safety and wellbeing of children please visit the Edmund Rice Education Australia Safeguarding Children Site (linked here), which includes public access to EREA documents relating to child safety and wellbeing
+For more information about EREA's commitment to the safety and wellbeing of children please visit the Edmund Rice Education Australia Safeguarding Children Site (linked here), which includes public access to national EREA documents and policies relating to child safety and wellbeing.